 President Tan, who officially took office on 1 July 2017, noted the common misconception that the liberal arts was a synonym for fine arts.

-“The full title is actually liberal arts and sciences, and we take pains to explain these to our students, because they should not assume that coming to Yale-NUS, they are going to be studying only History, Philosophy and Political Sciences.
+“The full title is actually liberal arts and sciences, and we take pains to explain this to our students, because they should not assume that coming to Yale-NUS, they are going to be studying only History, Philosophy and Political Sciences.
 We do have the Physical Sciences, Life Sciences and Mathematical Sciences,” said President Tan.